 Payment card industry (PCI) compliance is a set of rules that ensures the safety of a customer’s credit card information.
 All businesses that receive, store, or transfer credit card information must maintain a secure environment.

 Major card companies—including AMEX, MasterCard, Visa, JCB, and Discover—established the Payment Card Industry Security Standard Council (PCI SSC) to develop and manage payment card security.
-The SSC has many standards and supporting materials, like frameworks, tools, and resources to help organisations ensure that cardholder information is always safe.
+The SSC has many standards and supporting materials, like frameworks, tools, and resources to help organizations ensure that cardholder information is always safe.

 Maintaining PCI compliance lowers the risk of data breaches, protects confidential data, and helps businesses boost their brand name.
 A credit card company’s security protocol is incomplete without PCI compliance, and these companies typically require and mention this in their agreements when working with one another.

-PCI compliance steps for an organisation
+PCI compliance steps for an organization

 This typically involves following these five steps.

-Step 1: Understand your organisation’s PCI level
+Step 1: Understand your organization’s PCI level

-Any organisation’s PCI level is determined based on the number of annual transactions it processes.
+Any organization’s PCI level is determined based on the number of annual transactions it processes.
 There are four levels of PCI compliance, each with its own set of requirements, starting from level one and going up to four:

 Step 2: Learn the 12 PCI standards